matthewd0yle/CLIC-full-simulation/README.md

 ## Automation
 There are three scripts designed to automate the full simulation and automation process. **myFullRunScript.sh** does a full simulation reconstruction cycle on the custom CLIC model, simulating a number of single muon gun events. **fileBasedRunScript** is similar, but instead of a muon gun it takes a *.stdhep* input file to allow the simulation of more complicated events. **condorTopRunsScript** is a file based script specifically designed for use with HTCondor.

 Simulating the detection of a single top anti-top event can take several minutes.
-As a result, obtaning sufficient data by directly running the scripts can take an excessivly long time.
-One way around this issue is by running several parelell simulations on DICE and then combining the resultant file.
-This can be done by submitting **topFullRun.job** with HTCondor, which will in turn execute **condorTopRunsScript** independatly on a number of machines, transfering the neccesary files.
-In order for the script to execute sucsessfuly, the directory TopRuns must exist and contain the following file structure:
+As a result, obtaining sufficient data by directly running the scripts can take an excessively long time.
+One way around this issue is by running several parallel simulations on DICE and then combining the resultant file.
+This can be done by submitting **topFullRun.job** with HTCondor, which will in turn execute **condorTopRunsScript** independently on a number of machines, transferring the necessary files.
+In order for the script to execute successfully, the directory TopRuns must exist and contain the following file structure:

 ```
 TopRuns